Wednesday, 6th October 2021

 As for the pictures, just click to enlarge!

 Yesterday, in preparation for this journey, I fetch a presumably larger backpack from my brother, then rush to a Mindful Researchers meeting, then rush to the Royal English Cinema (now called “KIZ Royal”) where my friend Klaus awaits me with a huge bag of fresh popcorn.
 Klaus and I first met in September 1997 as neighbors in a queue, awaiting our turns to become registered as freshman students at Graz University of Technology.
 Being of highly compatible geekiness, nerdiness, and sense of humor, we quickly became friends.
 About 24 years later we are in a queue again – this time awaiting our turns to get tickets for the new “Dune” movie.
 We enjoy the impressive blockbuster and are caught by surprise when it ends abruptly in the middle of the story (oh, it comes in two parts!).
-For me this is enough of a teaser to listen anew into the amazing Dune audiobook (narrated by Scott Brick and others) upon returning home.
+For me this is enough of a teaser to listen anew into the amazing Dune audiobook (narrated by Simon Vance and others) upon returning home.

 Arrakis.
 Dune.
 Desert planet.